 While a buyer persona represents your perfect client, a negative persona is designed to represent who you do not want as a client.
 These might be companies that are too advanced for your services or students who are only engaging with your cyber security marketing content for research purposes.
 Creating negative personas allows you to exclude these unwanted customers from your contact database, resulting in a cheaper cost-per-lead and cost-per-customer over time.

 While different persona aspects may be more or less valuable depending on your business goals, there are a number of information brackets that should be filled in.
 These often include:

 - Background: Unique job title, career path, family, education

 - Demographic: Age, gender, income, location

 - Goals: What do they hope to accomplish in terms of cyber security?

 - Challenges: What obstacles hinder their cyber security priorities?

-These cyber security buyer persona elements are only a few categories of information you may gather from market research.
+These cyber security persona elements are only a few categories of information you may gather from market research.
 Use these and other qualities you deem necessary to include to flesh out common arguments from potential customers and what exactly you can do to accomplish their cyber security objectives.